Skip to main content

 Dr. Luping Qu, hops breeder, describing his work at a hops field day.

-Learn more about Breeding Hop Varieties for North Carolina and the 2019 Hops Breeding Update.
+Learn more about Breeding Hop Varieties for North Carolina,the 2019 Hops Breeding Update, and the latest 2024 Hops Breeding Update.

 In 2010, with support from the Golden Leaf Foundation, Rob Austin and Scott King in the Soil Science Department (now Crop and Soil Sciences) and Jeanine Davis in the Department of Horticultural Science, collaborated on a hops research project.
 An experimental hop yard was established at the Lake Wheeler Road Field Laboratory in Raleigh, North Carolina.
 It included 200 total hops plants on 1/4 of an acre.
 The hop yard contained 10 different U.S. hops varieties planted randomly throughout the experimental site.
 The varieties were selected based on their range of alpha acid content (bitterness), yield potential, disease and pest resistance, total U.S. production, and demand by local craft breweries.
 The site was designed to test which hop varieties are best suited for North Carolina’s unique growing conditions and which varieties offer the greatest potential for commercial production.
 After two growing seasons, the varieties planted show significant variation in their vigor, height, yield, maturity times, pest and disease resistance, and overall agronomic health.
 For example, while 7 of the 20 plants of the variety ‘Zeus’ were at the top of the 12 foot trellis and producing cones, the tallest ‘Northern Brewer’ was 6 feet, visually stressed, and without cones.
 Although variation was expected during the establishment year and additional research is needed, it is clear that variety selection plays a significant role in the economic viability of locally grown hops.